 Trump Brazenly Lies About His Environmental Record

 Donald Trump's record of lies is unparalleled in history, and he is now mastering the "big lie," false statements so brazen and ludicrous that no rational person could believe them.
-For instance he claims China is paying for his tariffs [nope, we do], or that he was cleared of wrong-doing by the Mueller Report [any other American would have been indicted], or Hillary only won the popular vote because of voter fraud [even his own voter fraud commission couldn't find any fraud].
+For instance he claims China is paying for his tariffs [nope, we do], and that he was cleared of wrong-doing by the Mueller Report [any other American would have been indicted], or Hillary only won the popular vote because of voter fraud [even his own voter fraud commission couldn't find any fraud].
 He seems to think that if he repeats them enough that some voters will eventually believe him, and he is probably right.

 Trump's internal polling must show some weakness on the environment, because he is now applying his "big lie" strategy to that issue.
-In a White House speech yesterday, the President tried to make the argument that his administration was working to enhance America's environment.
+In a recent White House speech the President tried to make the argument that his administration was working to enhance America's environment.

 Washington Post: “We want the cleanest air, we want crystal clear water.
 And that’s what we’re doing,” he said.
 “These are incredible goals that everyone in this country can rally behind, and they are rallying behind.”

 The audacity is breathtaking.
-Since his first day in office, President Trump has worked to undermine years of work to protect endangered species and the environment and combat climate change.
+Since his first day in office, President Trump has worked to undermine years of work to protect endangered species and the environment, and combat climate change.

 The New York Times: "Mr. Trump listed what he cast as accomplishments in addressing air pollution, carbon emissions, hazardous sites and lead exposure — taking credit for trends that preceded his administration or actions mandated by courts.
 Left unaddressed were his effort to weaken environmental standards by rolling back regulations and his record of putting former industry executives and lobbyists in key policymaking positions."